 On Form I-485, Application for Adjustment of Status, applicants will be asked whether you’ve ever been a member of, or in any way affiliated with, the Communist Party.
 This question is a cause for concern for many Cubans.
 My experience as an immigration lawyer suggests that most USCIS officers are not generally looking to deny Cubans based on Communist Party membership or affiliation.

 Cuban Communist Party membership or affiliation is a potential grounds of denial under the so-called Totalitarian Party-Related Inadmissibility Provisions.
 See Immigration and Nationality Act, Section 212(a)(3)(D)(i).
 But U.S. immigration laws provide an exception if the applicant was an involuntary member.

 The USCIS Adjudicators Field Manuals says that, where Cuban applicants indicate a connection to the Communist Party, the immigration officer should take a statement from the applicant to get the details while keeping the involuntary membership exception in mind.

 How our immigration lawyers can help you take advantage of the Cuban Adjustment Act

-If you have questions about the Cuban Adjustment Act, please call us at (617) 722-0005 to schedule a consultation.
+If you have questions about the Cuban Adjustment Act, please click the button below to schedule a consultation.
 Our immigration attorneys are happy to meet with you and evaluate your situation.
 We can help you prepare a successful, well-documented application and help you avoid pitfalls along the way.